ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 we address the importance of providing Clients with sources of truth for learning the Server's key configuration.

-In particular, Server key material should be hosted publicly at tamper-proof locations -- known as key registries -- that are globally consistent.
-Clients that retrieve key information for a Server should be assured that this key information is the same for all other clients.
-This is to protect against Servers that try and track users by issuing individual keys for each user.

-We RECOMMEND that any key registry is append-only, and publishes the timings of all Server updates.
+In particular, Server key material MUST be publicly available in a tamper-proof data structure, which we refer to as a key registry.
+A registry must be globally consistent.
+Clients using the same registry should coordinate in some way to ensure they have a  consistent view of said registry.
+This can be done via gossiping or some other mechanism.
+The exact mechanism for this coordination will be described elsewhere.
+It is assumed there will be at least one such mechanism.

+It is RECOMMENDED that each key registry is an append-only data structure, such as a Merkle Tree.
 The key registry should be operated independently of any Issuer that publishes key material to the registry.
-This ensures that any Client can make better judgements on whether to trust the registry (and each Server).
+This ensures that any Client can make better judgements on whether to trust the registry and, transitively, each Server.

 ## Key rotation